Variable Matrix-Weighted Besov Spaces: Introduction

-In Section \ref{sec abo}, we first recall the concept of the almost diagonal operators; and then, we establish the boundedness of the almost diagonal operators on $B^{s(\cdot)}_{p(\cdot),q(\cdot)}(W)$ under conditions that will reduce to the known best result with constant exponents $p(\cdot),q(\cdot),s(\cdot)$.
+In Section \ref{sec abo}, by using the above obtained boundedness of $\alpha$-convexification $\eta$-type operators for $\mathscr{A}_{p(\cdot),\infty}$ matrix weights, we establish a vector-valued inequality related to $\alpha$-convexification $\eta$-type operators and then, applying this, we obtain the boundedness of almost diagonal operators on $b^{s(\cdot)}_{p(\cdot),q(\cdot)}(W)$ (see Theorem \ref{abo bound 1}).

-In Section \ref{sec mole wave}, we apply the theorem of almost diagonal operators to obtain several characterizations of $B^{s(\cdot)}_{p(\cdot),q(\cdot)}(W)$.
-Precisely, in Subsection \ref{sec mole}, we establish the molecular characterization on $B^{s(\cdot)}_{p(\cdot),q(\cdot)}(W)$ (see Theorem \ref{mole com}) by combining the theorem of $\varphi$-transform with the boundedness of almost diagonal operators.
-Then, in Subsection \ref{sec wave}, as an application of molecular characterization, we obtain the wavelet characterization of $B^{s(\cdot)}_{p(\cdot),q(\cdot)}(W)$ (see Theorem \ref{dep wave 1}) and then, by using this, we establish the atomic decompositions of $B^{s(\cdot)}_{p(\cdot),q(\cdot)}(W)$ (see Theorem \ref{dep atom}).
+In Section \ref{sec mole wave}, we apply the boundedness of almost diagonal operators to obtain several characterizations of $B^{s(\cdot)}_{p(\cdot),q(\cdot)}(W)$.
+Precisely, in Subsection \ref{sec mole}, we establish the molecular characterization of $B^{s(\cdot)}_{p(\cdot),q(\cdot)}(W)$ (see Theorem \ref{mole com}) by combining the $\varphi$-transform characterization (Theorem \ref{phi bound}) with the boundedness of almost diagonal operators (Theorem \ref{abo bound 1}).
+Then, in Subsection \ref{sec wave}, as an application of the molecular characterization (Theorem \ref{mole com}), we obtain the wavelet characterization of $B^{s(\cdot)}_{p(\cdot),q(\cdot)}(W)$ (see Theorem \ref{dep wave 1}) and then, by using this, we establish the atomic characterization of $B^{s(\cdot)}_{p(\cdot),q(\cdot)}(W)$ (see Theorem \ref{dep atom}).

-Finally, in Section \ref{sec app}, we apply the previous obtained results to the boundedness of trace operators and Calder\'on--Zygmund operators on $B^{s(\cdot)}_{p(\cdot),q(\cdot)}(W)$.
-In Subsection \ref{sec trace}, under the assumption that all index $p(\cdot),q(\cdot),s(\cdot)$ are independent of the $n$-th variable $x_n$, we introduce the trace and extend operators on $B^{s(\cdot)}_{p(\cdot),q(\cdot)}(W)$ by using the wavelet characterization and then, together this with the obtained molecular characterizations, we establish the trace and extend theorem (see Theorems \ref{trace 1} and \ref{WV ext}).
-In Subsection \ref{sec CZ}, we further obtain the boundedness of the Calder\'on--Zygmund operators on $B^{s(\cdot)}_{p(\cdot),q(\cdot)}(W)$ by using the molecular characterizations.
+Finally, in Section \ref{sec app}, applying the wavelet and the molecular characterizations obtained in Section \ref{sec mole wave}, we further establish the boundedness of trace operators and Calder\'on--Zygmund operators on $B^{s(\cdot)}_{p(\cdot),q(\cdot)}(W)$.
+Indeed, in Subsection \ref{sec trace}, we introduce the trace and the extension operators on $B^{s(\cdot)}_{p(\cdot),q(\cdot)}(W)$ by using its wavelet characterization (Theorem \ref{dep wave 1}) and then, together this with the above obtained molecular characterization (Theorem \ref{mole com}), we establish the boundedness of these trace and extension operators (see Theorems \ref{trace 1} and \ref{WV ext}).
+In Subsection \ref{sec CZ}, we further obtain the boundedness of Calder\'on--Zygmund operators on $B^{s(\cdot)}_{p(\cdot),q(\cdot)}(W)$ by using its molecular characterization (see Theorem \ref{CZ theo}).